hnhattien/blockchain-wallet-scanner/README.md

 # ScanWalletBot

-## A bot is to scan wallet of users on blockchain that transfer a big asset.
+## A bot is to scan wallet of users that transfer a big asset on blockchain network.
 With obtained data will be sent to my Discord Channel.

 Technologies:
 # web3js